bwann/homelab/power.md

 ![Rear of power shelf](./img/7835729104_e788373015_z.jpg)

-The fan of the PSU is a nice side effect of drawing air over the switch and router, and any residual heat out of the top of the cabinet.
+The fan in the top of the PSU has a nice side effect of drawing air over the switch and router, and any residual heat out of the top of the cabinet.

 In the front of the drawer, two 8-position terminal blocks are bolted down side by side.
 One side of each terminal block has daisy chained jumpers for